Academy: China

-South Asia
+India

 Taxila or Takshashila, in ancient India, modern-day Pakistan, was an early centre of learning, near present-day Islamabad in the city of Taxila.
 It is considered one of the ancient universities of the world.
 According to scattered references which were only fixed a millennium later it may have dated back to at least the 5th century BC.
 Some scholars date Takshashila's existence back to the 6th century BC.
 The school consisted of several monasteries without large dormitories or lecture halls where the religious instruction was most likely still provided on an individualistic basis.
 Takshashila is described in some detail in later Jātaka tales, written in Sri Lanka around the 5th century AD.

 It became a noted centre of learning at least several centuries BC, and continued to attract students until the destruction of the city in the 5th century AD.
 Takshashila is perhaps best known because of its association with Chanakya.
 The famous treatise Arthashastra (Sanskrit for The knowledge of Economics) by Chanakya, is said to have been composed in Takshashila itself.
 Chanakya (or Kautilya), the Maurya Emperor Chandragupta and the Ayurvedic healer Charaka studied at Taxila.

 Generally, a student entered Takshashila at the age of sixteen.
 The Vedas and the Eighteen Arts, which included skills such as archery, hunting, and elephant lore, were taught, in addition to its law school, medical school, and school of military science.

 Nalanda was established in the 5th century AD in Bihar, India.
 It was founded in 427 in northeastern India, not far from what is today the southern border of Nepal.
 It survived until 1197 when it was set upon, destroyed and burnt by the marauding forces of Ikhtiyar Uddin Muhammad bin Bakhtiyar Khilji.
 It was devoted to Buddhist studies, but it also trained students in fine arts, medicine, mathematics, astronomy, politics and the art of war.

 The center had eight separate compounds, 10 temples, meditation halls, classrooms, lakes and parks.
 It had a nine-story library where monks meticulously copied books and documents so that individual scholars could have their own collections.
 It had dormitories for students, perhaps a first for an educational institution, housing 10,000 students in the university's heyday and providing accommodation for 2,000 professors.
 Nalanda University attracted pupils and scholars from Korea, Japan, China, Tibet, Indonesia, Persia and Turkey.